siero/CSE110A-sp2025/overview.md

 roughly be worth as much as a single homework assignment (~10%).
 The final will be worth 30%.

-The midterm will be given halfway through the class: Friday May 6th during lecture time The final will be given on: Monday, June 10	12:00–3:00 PM
+The midterm will be given halfway through the class.
+The date is yet to be determined.
+Please look at canvas announcment for details.
+The final will be given on: Monday, June 9	7:30–10:30 p.m.

 ## Grade Breakdown